rekha0suthar/url-shorten/README.md

    > Challenge: Tracking and analyzing URL data was another hurdle.

    > Solution: I conducted online research and discovered several informative blog posts that helped me understand the analytics process and proceed with the implementation.

+3. Login only while creating a url

+   > Challenge: I wanted to ensure that users are logged in only while creating a url.

+   > Solution: I used the `useLocation` hook to get the state from the redirect and then used the `useAuth` hook to check if the user is logged in.
+If not, I redirected the user to the login page.

+4. Docker setup

+   > Challenge: I never used docker before.

+   > Solution: I read the documentation and followed the steps to setup the docker compose file.

 ## Getting Started